simraali14/azure_insider_threat_detection/02_anomaly_detection/README.md

 3. **Scalability:** Isolation Forests scale well with the number of data points and dimensions, making them suitable for high-dimensional data typically involved in insider threat detection.

-While Isolation Forest is a strong choice for anomaly detection, other models worth exploring include Local Outlier Factor (LOF), One-Class SVM, and Autoencoders.
+While Isolation Forest is a strong choice for anomaly detection, other models worth exploring include Local Outlier Factor (LOF) and One-Class SVMs.
 Each of these models offers unique advantages and can provide valuable insights into anomalous user behavior.

 ---